humblelad/security-engineer-interview-questions/README.md

 21. What is the benefit of CIS benchmarking ?
 22. Are Kubernetes pods mutable or immutable by default ?
 23. Explain wrap around method in low level programming? (hint: modular arithmetic)
+24. You accidentally publicly share one AMI from your AWS account.
+The ami in itself is harmless with no sensitive api keys.
+Still, can the now public ami cause any financial bill for you or not if others start using it / deploying instances ?